Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: Conclusions

 A remaining crucial question is the subcritical transition to the Tayler-Spruit dynamo.
 In stellar evolution models including magnetic effects, the dynamo is assumed to operate when the shear rate exceeds the threshold $q_{\rm min}$.
 This criterion is very simplistic because it cannot grasp the highly nonlinear mechanism enabling the subcritical transition to a dynamo state.
 For instance, \citet{riols2013} invoked global homoclinic and heteroclinic bifurcations to explain the transition to the MRI-driven dynamo in shearing boxes.
 A key ingredient is the minimal seed, that is, the weakest magnetic field with the right finite-amplitude disturbances that attracts to the dynamo branch.
-They act as edge states separating the non-dynamo to the dynamo states.
+They act as edge states separating the non-dynamo from the dynamo states.
 Recent methods have been developed to identify these seeds~\citep{mannix2022}, and applied to the geomagnetic dynamo~\citep{skene2024}.
-Future studies should apply these methods to the different branches of Tayler-Spruit dynamo, or other subcritical dynamos operating in radiative zones, to better determine when, where, and which dynamo would be triggered in stellar stably stratified regions.